WhiteShadow13/FIJJJAL/rfid/readme.md

     ```
 * Recover the id of a RFID tag

-    This method returns if there is an error or not and the identifier of the tag.
+    This method returns if there is an error or not and returns the identifier of the tag.

     ```
     object.anticoll()